ktdocker90/vinacart-docs-en/source/theme-config.rst

 		..
 	{{after_widget}}

-Khi đặt block ở 2 vị trí khác nhau mà chúng đều hiển thị vào một file, vd: bestseller block ở column_left & column_right đều gọi vào bestseller.tpl.
-Trường hợp này bạn cũng có thể sử dụng 2 template khác nhau cho một block ở các vị trí parent khác nhau và khai báo sử dụng nhiều skin.
-Chúng ta sẽ thay đổi skin với nhiều vị trí, như sau:
+When placing blocks in two different positions they all show up in a file, eg: bestseller block in column_left & column_right both calls in bestseller.tpl.
+In this case you can also use two different templates for a block at different parent and declare multiple skins.
+We will change skin with multiple parent block, as follows:

 ::